 People who experience mental health challenges often struggle to keep their minds from wandering.
 Often, having strong emotions can cause one’s attention to focus on negative thoughts.
 When combined with daily stressors, all of this can seem unmanageable at best.

 Mindfulness, which involves opening awareness and being present, is a great way to promote both physical and mental health.
-Regularly practicing mindfulness can ease stress and create a sense of calm.
+Regularly practicing mindfulness can be helpful during times of uncertainty by easing stress and creating a sense of calm.